apache/spark/docs/sql-ref-syntax-qry-select.md

   </dd>
   <dt><code><em>named_expression</em></code></dt>
   <dd>
-    A expression with an assigned name.
+    An expression with an assigned name.
 In general, it denotes a column expression.<br><br>
     <b>Syntax:</b>
       <code>
         expression [AS] [alias]